E-mail: eigoldma at indiana.edu

 is influenced, at least in part, by political connections.
 Thus, our study provides one of the first pieces of evidence showing a direct

 avenue through which political connections add value to U.S. companies.

-8. With Irina Stefanescu and Urs Peyer, "Fraudulent earnings manipulation and industry rivals", forthcoming Financial Management.
+8. With Irina Stefanescu and Urs Peyer, "Fraudulent earnings manipulation and industry rivals", 2012, Financial Management.

 Previous work on fraudulent earnings manipulation has focused on the fraud firm.
 This paper broadens the scope of analysis and studies how

 fraud impacts the rivals of the fraud firm.
 Our starting point is the observation that a rival firm may either suffer or benefit from the revelation

 that one of its competitors has committed fraud.
 On the one hand a rival firm may benefit due to the expectation that the fraud firm will be less